Congress Poland: Uprisings and loss of autonomy

-Alexander I's successor, Nicholas I was crowned King of Poland on 24 May 1829 in Warsaw, but he declined to swear to abide by the Constitution and continued to limit the independence of the Polish kingdom.
+Alexander I's successor, Nicholas I was crowned King of Poland on 24 May 1829 in Warsaw and swore to abide by the Constitution, but he continued to limit the independence of the Polish kingdom.
 Nicholas' rule promoted the idea of Official Nationality, consisting of Orthodoxy, Autocracy, and Nationality.
 In relation to Poles, those ideas meant assimilation: turning them into loyal subjects through gradual religious and cultural conversion.
-The principle of Orthodoxy was the result of the special role it played in the Russian Empire, as the Church was in fact becoming a department of state, and other religions discriminated against; for instance, papal bulls could not be read in the largely Catholic kingdom of Poland without agreement from the Russian government.
+The principle of Orthodoxy was the result of the special role it played in the Russian Empire, as the Church was in fact becoming a department of state, and other religions were discriminated against; for instance, papal bulls could not be read in the largely Catholic kingdom of Poland without agreement from the Russian government.

 The rule of Nicholas also meant the end of political traditions in Poland; democratic institutions were removed, an appointed—rather than elected—centralized administration was put in place, and efforts were made to change the relations between the state and the individual.
 All of this led to discontent and resistance among the Polish population.
 In January 1831, the Sejm deposed Nicholas I as King of Poland in response to his repeated curtailing of its constitutional rights.
 Nicholas reacted by sending Russian troops into Poland, resulting in the November Uprising.

 Following an 11-month military campaign, the Kingdom of Poland lost its semi-independent status and was integrated much more closely with the Russian Empire.
 This was formalized through the issuing of the Organic Statute of the Kingdom of Poland by the Emperor in 1832, which abolished the constitution, army and legislative assembly.
 Over the next 30 years, a series of measures bound Congress Poland ever more closely to Russia.
-In 1863 the January Uprising broke out but lasted only two years before being crushed.
+In 1863, the January Uprising broke out but lasted only two years before being crushed.
 As a direct result, any remaining separate status of the kingdom was removed and the political entity was directly incorporated into the Russian Empire.
-The unofficial name Privislinsky Krai (Привислинский Край), i.e., 'Vistula Land', replaced 'Kingdom of Poland' as the area's official name and the area became a namestnichestvo under the control of a namiestnik until 1875, when it became a Guberniya.
+Following the defeat of the uprising, the name Kingdom of Poland was largely replaced in official Russian usage by Vistula Land, in an effort to remove the Polish national identity from the administrative map.
+The territory was administered by a Namestnik (Viceroy) until 1874.
+After 1874, the office of Namestnik was abolished and the territory was governed by the Governor-General of Warsaw.